-External or non-employee referral programs are a great way to supplement your sourcing activities and fill your candidate pipeline.
-If you're thinking about starting an external referral program and in need of some inspiration we've compiled a list of 20 referral programs geared toward non-employees to get you started.
+You've heard of employee referral programs but external or non-employee referral programs are a great way to supplement your sourcing activities and fill your candidate pipeline.
+If you're thinking about starting an external referral program and in need of some inspiration - we'll take you beyond just employee referral program examples to show you 20 examples of great non-employee referral programs.
 Check it out 👇

 Program Details: "This program has been designed to encourage referrals by individuals not employed by Torden LLC.
 Our goal is to attract the highest quality Pashto linguist candidates to our company!
 To qualify, the referral must be submitted online, and the hired referred candidate must be employed by Torden and working on-site continuously for at least 90 days."